vecnet/dl-discovery/Digital-Library-Beta-Changelog-11.03.2015.md

 **Summary**

-* Facets load search results correctly

 * Example concept of original Digital Library front page text with notch based design

-* View record metadata and search table for text
+* View record metadata and search table for row with text

-* Add easy feedback dropdown on the home page.
-Discussion needed.
+* Add feedback link dropdown from navigation bar on the home page.
+Discussion on Wednesday.

-**TODO Next**
+* Facets load search results.
+Still fixing errors with multiple facet detection.

+**TODO**

-* Clean up facet UI errors
+* Fix facet UI errors

+* Collaborate with Don on metadata format and display

 **Changelog**

-* First draft of metadata fields with jquery filter
+* First draft of metadata fields with jQuery filter

 * Refactoring of modal hijacking code

 * Removing of sorting options when no search terms

 * First draft of metadata fields display with tabs and fuzzy search

+* Refactoring of javascript code in feature branch